lisa-lumos/Snowflake/11-security.md

 ### Access Control Configuring
 Grants of privileges on a source object (i.e. database) are not copied to its clones, but privilege grants on all child objects (i.e. tables in the database) are copied to the clones.

-CREATE/ALTER SCHEMA statement with the WITH MANAGED ACCESS keywords will turn the schema into a managed access schema.
+CREATE/ALTER SCHEMA statement with the `WITH MANAGED ACCESS` keywords will turn the schema into a managed access schema.

 ### End-to-End Encryption
-End-to-end encryption (E2EE) is a method to secure data that prevents 3rd parties from reading data while at-rest or in transit to and from Snowflake, and to minimize the attack surface.
+End-to-end encryption (E2EE) is a method to secure data that prevents 3rd parties from reading data while at-rest, or in transit, to and from Snowflake, and to minimize the attack surface.

 For data loading:
 - For an external stage, the user can optionally encrypt the data files using client-side encryption, which Snowflake recommend.
 But if the data is not encrypted, Snowflake immediately encrypts the data when it is loaded into a table.